adscorp100/mdhomecarebuild/src/content/blog/do-you-need-a-qualification-to-be-an-ndis-support-worker.md

 The level of qualification needed also depends on the specific support categories you'll be delivering and the complexity of participants' needs.

+Once you have qualifications and experience, you'll want to understand current pay rates - see our comprehensive [NDIS Support Worker Pay Rates Guide](/blog/ndis-support-worker-pay-rates/) and [NDIS Support Worker Hourly Rate 2025](/blog/ndis-support-worker-hourly-rate-2025/) for current market rates.

 ## Training Options for NDIS Support Workers
 Several pathways exist for obtaining qualifications relevant to NDIS support work: